lbl-srg/modelica-buildings/Buildings/Resources/Documentation/userGuide/source/workArounds.rst

 Breaking algebraic loops
 ------------------------

 In fluid flow systems, flow junctions where mass flow rates separate and mix can couple non-linear systems of equations.
 This leads to larger systems of coupled equations that need to be solved, which often causes larger computing time and can sometimes cause convergence problems.
-To decouple these systems of equations, in the model of a flow splitter or mixer (model `Buildings.Fluid.FixedResistances.PressureDrop <https://simulationresearch.lbl.gov/modelica/releases/latest/help/Buildings_Fluid_FixedResistances.html#Buildings.Fluid.FixedResistances.PressureDrop>`_), or in models for fans or pumps (such as the model `Buildings.Fluid.Movers.SpeedControlled_y <https://simulationresearch.lbl.gov/modelica/releases/latest/help/Buildings_Fluid_Movers.html#Buildings.Fluid.Movers.SpeedControlled_y>`_), the parameter ``dynamicBalance`` can be set to ``true``.
+To decouple these systems of equations, in the model of a flow junction (`Buildings.Fluid.FixedResistances.Junction <https://simulationresearch.lbl.gov/modelica/releases/latest/help/Buildings_Fluid_FixedResistances.html#Buildings.Fluid.FixedResistances.Junction>`_), or in models for fans or pumps (such as the model `Buildings.Fluid.Movers.SpeedControlled_y <https://simulationresearch.lbl.gov/modelica/releases/latest/help/Buildings_Fluid_Movers.html#Buildings.Fluid.Movers.SpeedControlled_y>`_), the parameter ``dynamicBalance`` can be set to ``true``.
 This adds a control volume at the fluid junction that can decouple the system of equations.

 Reducing nonlinear equations of serially connected flow resistances
 -------------------------------------------------------------------